Course Title: Fashion Design Reuse

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed the prerequisite course GRAP2816 Fashion and Textiles Materials before you commence this course.
+You must have satisfactorily completed the prerequisite course GRAP2816 Fashion and Textiles Materials before you commence this course.

 Alternatively, you may be able to demonstrate the required skills and knowledge before you start this course.